-When the holidays come to an end and we look toward minimizing and organizing for the New Year, you don't have to discard that beautiful holiday wreath.
-Instead, preserve your wreath with a few simple ingredients and display it in your home year-round.
+When the holidays come to an end and you're looking toward minimizing and organizing for the new year, don't discard that beautiful evergreen holiday wreath.
+Instead, preserve your live wreath for safe storage or even for displaying as a part of your home decor year-round.

-The method outlined below is to preserve a pre-made wreath that you might have purchased at a nursery or store.
-This preserving method works for any flower or foliage -- boxwood, evergreen, etc. The amount of time to desiccate each plant matter requires a little trial and error, as the thickness of the the leaves or petals will dictate the drying time.
+This method is great for preserving a premade wreath that you might have purchased at a nursery or store as well as handcrafted DIY wreaths.
+It works for any flower or foliage, although the amount of time needed to desiccate each plant matter requires a little trial and error.

 Things You'll Need